txt/se25fall/docs/review1.md

 3. **Classical Software Engineering Process**
    a.
 Define the *V-Model* and *Fred Brooks’ ratios* (planning, coding, testing).
    b.
+Under the v-model, how does planning improves testing?
+   c.
+Under the v-model, how does  testing improves planning?
+   b.
 Critique LLM-first “build immediately” approaches using the V-Model lens.
       Where do they risk failure, and how could they be adapted to mitigate
       those risks?